 In 2012 Wardrip-Fruin, now at UC Santa Cruz, invited Moulthrop to attend a summit meeting of academics, industrial researchers, and government grant officers.
 During this event Moulthrop re-encountered his Georgia Tech colleague Balsamo, sharing with her his concerns about platform obsolescence and digital works from the turn of the century.
 Balsamo had heard similar things from Dene Grigar on a recent visit to her lab at University of Washington Vancouver.
 Over the next month, Grigar and Moulthrop wrote a proposal to the National Endowment for the Humanities, funded in 2013.
 This was the start of the Pathfinders project, in which authors and volunteer readers are video-recorded playing through early digital literary works, using the original hardware platform or near equivalents.
 These performances are called traversals.
 The first phase of Pathfinders worked with four texts, Judy Malloy's Uncle Roger (1987), McDaid's Uncle Buddy's Phantom Funhouse (1995), Jackson's Patchwork Girl (1995), and Bill Bly's We Descend (2003).
 Moulthrop produced a traversal of Victory Garden as rehearsal for the main recordings.
 Grigar has continued to expand the archive of traversals and has transformed the effort into an extensive preservation project that will eventually involve other 1990s multimedia, such as Voyager's Expanded Books, moving on to Flash works.
 Moulthrop and Grigar wrote a series of critical-textual studies based on Pathfinders which became Traversals: The Uses of Preservation for Early Electronic Writing.
 The book was published by MIT Press in 2017.

 In another case of This Is Never a Coincidence, Moulthrop's old Tech colleague Grusin came to the UWM English department, and directorship of the Center for 21st Century Studies, at the same time Moulthrop moved to Milwaukee.
 When Grusin invited faculty to organize research "collaboratories," Moulthrop joined with the anthropologist Thomas Malaby to create the Digital Cultures Collaboratory.
 The Collab sponsors Serious Play, an ongoing effort by faculty, staff, and graduate students to research games and their communities through reflective practice.
 Begun by Moulthrop, research librarian Nathan Humpal, and doctoral students Justin Schumaker, Kris Purzycki, and Laya Liebeseller, Serious Play began with occasional sessions of play and discussion, grew into a weekly series of mid-day meetings ("Lunch Zone"), and eventually, through the efforts of anthropologists Krista Lee Malone and Josh Rivers, became a channel on Twitch.tv.
 The Serious Play channel now involves about a dozen graduate students in Anthropology and English and produces 6-8 weekly shows.
 Serious Play became a Twitch affiliate in 2018.
-In 2020-21 members of the group will edit a special issue of the Popular Culture Society Journal focused on live-streaming.
-In spring of 2021 the Collab will present an online Live-Streaming Symposium in conjunction with the Center for the Study of Games in the University of Jyvasykyla.
+In 2020-21 members of the group edited a special issue of the Popular Culture Society Journal focused on live-streaming.
+In spring of 2021 the Collab conducted an online Live-Streaming Symposium in conjunction with the Center for the Study of Games in the University of Jyvasykyla.

 Meanwhile, Moulthrop has continued to produce creative work.
 Advent of the iPad in 2010 piqued his interest in app development, amplified by his admiration for Erik Loyer's Strange Rain (2011) and Danny Cannizaro and Samantha Gorman's Pry (2015).
 In 2014 Moulthrop completed an app fiction called If You Please, which he presented in the ELO reading at the 2014 conference of the Society for Literature, Science, and the Arts.
 Though the project featured significant advances in Moulthrop's use of substitution grammars, it was not especially pleasing and was set aside.
 The experiment taught Moulthrop that app development tools are as complex and difficult as their counterparts in game development.
 This made a return to HTML and the web attractive.
 In 2011 Moulthrop had published an "arcade essay" called SC4NDA1 in New Media based on a passing remark in Ian Bogost's Persuasive Games -- basically, never do this.
 The work was produced first in HTML5, then ported to Flash after users reported transient problems with the HTML animation.
 The project introduced a design pattern Moulthrop has re-used throughout the decade: a primary linear text punctuated by contingent and/or randomized events.
 Moulthrop has begun to think of these works as "interruptive fictions."